netgroup/rose-srv6-data-plane/README.md

 ### Actiavate Virtual enviroment already created

     $ source venv/bin/activate
-everythis command must be executed every time, just before start to work with project
+this command must be executed every time, just before start to work with the project

 ### Install requirements (gRPC and gRPC tools)
 As soon the virtualenv is active you can install all the dependencies with the command below